onzfonz/comp227/src/content/7/en/part7d.md

 <div class="content">

 Developing with React was notorious for requiring tools that were very difficult to configure.
-These days, getting started with React development is almost painless thanks to [create-react-app](https://github.com/facebookincubator/create-react-app).
+Getting started with React development is easier now thanks to [create-react-app](https://github.com/facebookincubator/create-react-app).
-A better development workflow has probably never existed for browser-side JavaScript development.
+Using create-react-app is arguably the best workflow for beginner browser-side JavaScript development.

+However, as we become more proficient, we may want to stop relying on the black magic of create-react-app.
-We cannot rely on the black magic of create-react-app forever and it's time for us to take a look under the hood.
+So let us look under the hood.
-One of the key players in making React applications functional is a tool called [webpack](https://webpack.js.org/).
+One of the key players in making React applications functional is a tool called [**webpack**](https://webpack.js.org/).

 ### Bundling

 We have implemented our applications by dividing our code into separate modules that have been ***imported*** to places that require them.
-Even though ES6 modules are defined in the ECMAScript standard, the older browsers do not know how to handle code that is divided into modules.
+Even though ES6 modules are defined in the ECMAScript standard, *older browsers do not know how to handle code that is divided into modules*.

-For this reason, code that is divided into modules must be **bundled** for browsers, meaning that all of the source code files are transformed into a single file that contains all of the application code.
+For this reason, code that is divided into modules must be **bundled** for browsers, meaning that ***all of the source code files are transformed into a single file*** that contains all of the application code.
 When we deployed our React frontend to production in [part 3](/part3/deploying_app_to_internet), we performed the bundling of our application with the `npm run build` command.
 Under the hood, the npm script bundles the source code using webpack, which produces the following collection of files in the *build* directory: